GELATIN IN JEWISH LAW

 Soaked in hydrochloric acid and/or lime for extended periods of time, the raw material is reduced to pure collagen with no traces of adhering flesh, marrow, or grease whatsoever.
 (Those who contend otherwise are simply unfamiliar with the manufacturing process.)
 Hence, the gelatin extracted from the collagenous residue of bones and hides is kosher.
 This is true regardless of whether gelatin is considered a new substance (davar hadash).
 Also, because it originates from a non-edible substance, gelatin is pareve (neither meat nor dairy.)

-On the other hand, pigskin, which Jewish Law equates with flesh itself, is rejected by nearly all rabbinic authorities as a source of kosher gelatin.
+Although many prominent poskim approved even of porcine based gelatin, it is our policy not to certify those products.
 It is true that pigskin becomes unfit for consumption in the extraction tanks where it is treated to acid and dissolved into protein solution.
 At a later stage, however, as the acid is removed, the solution becomes edible and is then subject to the rule of hozer venei'or, by which the prohibition of the original material reverts.
-Neither can pigskin gelatin be considered kosher as a new substance because that too must originate directly from an inedible substance.
+It is therefore our opinion that pigskin gelatin should not be considered kosher as a new substance because that too must originate directly from an inedible substance.
 By contrast, the removal of the acid from bones and hides during the manufacturing process does not affect the kashrut of gelatin derived from these raw materials because bones and hides, unlike pigskin, were never considered edible in the first place.
-The upshot of all this is that gelatin made from bones or hides is kosher.
-Pigskin gelatin is not.
-The kosher consumer should note the difference.
+The upshot of all this is that we supervise gelatin made from bones or hides but not gelatin made from pigskin.